nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. UniNet shows a list of contacts
+2. AdmiNUS shows a list of contacts
 3. User requests to delete a specific contact in the list
-4. UniNet deletes the contact
+4. AdmiNUS deletes the contact

     Use case ends.